Jun

 Fatherlessness

 I have finally picked back up The Way of the Wild Heart and started reading it again.
-It seems an appropriate week to start reading the book again, since it is just past Father’s Day and in light of an exchange with my sister on her blog regarding our own father and our relationship to him.
-I’ve been in a bit of a funk lately and I’ve been struggling to figure out why.
+It seems an appropriate week to start reading the book again since it is just past Father’s Day and in light of an exchange with my sister on her blog regarding our own father and our relationship with him.
+I’ve been in a bit of a funk lately, and I’ve been struggling to figure out why.
 I’ve been exercising, have a great new job that just seemed to come to me instead of me trying to force something that just wasn’t right, and am daily in awe of my children.
 I started to put my finger on the problem yesterday during a long run – I am lonely.
 Damn lonely.
-Not in a solitary confinement I don’t get to see anybody type of way, but a more primal way – a lack of masculine initiation, validation, companionship way.
-Many of the guys that I had developed a real friendship with – men that could mentor me, walk with me, understand me – have left.
+Not in solitary confinement, I don’t get to see anybody type of way, but a more primal way – a lack of masculine initiation, validation, and companionship way.
+Many of the guys that I had developed a real friendship with – men who could mentor me, walk with me, understand me – have left.
 A couple to Tennessee for promising new jobs, one who up and left on a grand adventure to LA, one left behind at a job where things just got nutty, and one who is currently deployed.
 And this has left me coasting, not living like an adventurer – someone who leads other men, or a strong guide for his own son’s masculine journey, or a husband passionate about loving and uplifting his wife.
-It’s not like I am a bad person, or really any different from most men.
+It’s not like I am a bad person or really any different from most men.
 It’s just that I can see that something is missing – the something is what John Eldredge calls fatherlessness.
 He puts it like this in chapter 2:

 Whatever life has taught us, and though we may not have put it into these exact words, we feel that we are alone.
 Simply look at the way men live.
 If I were to give an honest assessment of my life for the past thirty years, I’d have to confess the bulk of it as Striving and Indulging.
 Pushing myself to excel, taking on the battles that come to me with determination but also with a fear-based drivenness, believing deep down inside that there is no one I can trust to come through for me.
 Striving.
 And then, arranging for little pleasures along the way to help ease the pain of the drivenness and loneliness.
 Dinners out, adventure gear.
 Indulding.
 A fatherless way to live.